interrogator/jason-lee-iran/README.md

 ![49.](https://raw.githubusercontent.com/interrogator/jason-lee-iran/master/photos/i49.jpg)

-This is the famed Persepolis or what Alexander the Great left of it.
+This is the famed Persepolis, or what Alexander the Great left of it.

 http://www.livius.org/aj-al/alexander/alexander_t12.html